yugunchevska/IMDb-search-engine/README.md

 - get-movie <movie_name> --fields=[field_1,field_2] - print the description of the movie or a specific field from the description
 - get-movies --order=[asc|desc] --genres=[genre_1, genre_2] --actors=[actor_1, actor_2] - filter movies on the genres or actors in specific order
-- get-tv-series --season= - print the name of the episodes of the season
+- get-tv-series --season=<season> - print the name of the episodes of the season
-- get-movie-poster - download the movie poster on the client computer
+- get-movie-poster <movie_name> - download the movie poster on the client computer